Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/creating_addon.md

 ## Editing Files

-Now that our repo is clones, we're going to need to edit the files in it.
+Now that our repo is cloned, we're going to need to edit the files in it.
 To get started editing the files, simply click "Open in Visual Studio Code" in GitHub Desktop.

 ### Files Explanation